1 Chronicles 21 – Where to Build the Temple

-And the Lord spoke to Gad, David’s seer, saying, “Go and tell David, saying, ‘Thus says the Lord: “I offer you three things; choose one of them for yourself, that I may do it to you.”’”
-So Gad came to David and said to him, “Thus says the Lord: ‘Choose for yourself, either three years of famine, or three months to be defeated by your foes with the sword of your enemies overtaking you, or else for three days the sword of the Lord; the plague in the land, with the angel of the Lord destroying throughout all the territory of Israel.’
+Then the LORD spoke to Gad, David’s seer, saying, “Go and tell David, saying, ‘Thus says the LORD: “I offer you three things; choose one of them for yourself, that I may do it to you.”‘” So Gad came to David and said to him, “Thus says the LORD: ‘Choose for yourself, either three years of famine, or three months to be defeated by your foes with the sword of your enemies overtaking you, or else for three days the sword of the LORD; the plague in the land, with the angel of the LORD destroying throughout all the territory of Israel.’
 Now consider what answer I should take back to Him who sent me.”

 a.
 I offer you three things: God used David’s sin and the resulting chastisement to reveal David’s heart and wisdom.
 His choice of the following three options would test David:

-· For three days . . . the plague in the land: This would be the death of some in Israel, but anyone could be struck by this plague – rich or poor, influential or anonymous, royalty or common
+· For three days…the plague in the land: This would be the death of some in Israel, but anyone could be struck by this plague – rich or poor, influential or anonymous, royal or common.

 i.
 “This was a great mercy: David must be whipped; but he may choose his own rod.”
 (Trapp)

 b.
 Now consider what answer I should take back to Him who sent me: God wanted David to use the prophet as a mediator, and to answer to the prophet instead of directly to God.

 5. (13) David chooses the three days of plague.

 And David said to Gad, “I am in great distress.
 Please let me fall into the hand of the LORD, for His mercies are very great; but do not let me fall into the hand of man.”

 a.
 Please let me fall into the hand of the LORD: This meant that David chose the three days of plague.
 In the other two options, the king and his family could be insulated against the danger, but David knew that he had to expose himself to the chastisement of God.